What is Aggravated Perjury In Texas?

 In criminal and tort law, the term aggravated means an intensification of a charge.
 This is commonly heard in criminal law in conjunction with assault, but it can be applied to a variety of charges.

-In this case, it is used with the charge of perjury to clarify the more severe form of the crime.
+In this case, it is used with the perjury charges to clarify the more severe form of the crime.

-According to the Texas Penal Code, aggravated perjury happens when a person commits perjury in the following circumstance:
+According to the Texas Penal Code, aggravated perjury happens when a person commits perjury under the following circumstances:

 • in connection with an official proceeding